malaikashaikh509-gif/Ecommerce_Analysis_Portfolio/README.md

 The analysis was performed in Google Colab using a single structured dataset and focuses on data cleaning, visualization, segmentation, and basic predictive modeling.

+# Business Problem
+The objective of this analysis is to understand how customer demographics and income influence engagement behavior on an e-commerce platform.
+The insights can help businesses improve customer targeting, engagement, and retention strategies.

 Dataset Description
 - Dataset name: E-commerce Customer Behaviour Dataset
 - File used: `E-commerce_cleaned_segments.csv`